Pound Of Pasta

 Mistake 2: Assuming All 16 oz Boxes Are Equal

 They weigh the same.
+They don't cook the same.
 A 16 oz box of thin spaghetti (spaghettini) cooks faster and absorbs less water than 16 oz of thick bucatini.
-Now, the sauce cling differs.
-Even so, the cooked weight differs.
-Here's the thing — they don't cook the same.
+The cooked weight differs.
+The sauce cling differs.
 The mouthfeel differs.

 Mistake 3: Using the "Pasta Measuring Tool" Hole